PavlikConnor/DinnerTonight/README.md

 # DinnerTonight
-This project will let users add their own recipes and allow the search of recipes from the ingredients they already have, saving the trip to the grocery store if possible.
+This project will attract users by giving them the ability to search for recipes based on the ingredients they already have at home, possibly saving a trip to the grocery store!
+It will entice them with mouth watering meal descriptions and images.
+Additionally, they can create their own profile full of saved menu options and leave reviews and comment for any future recipe search.

 ## Installation
 * First install python, pip. and docker.